aceiny/Nest-Task-Manager/README.md

-  learned about nest js err handlers pipes and validators learned how to use mongoose in a nest js way
+  learned about nest js err handlers pipes and validators learned how to use mongoose in a nest js way learned how to use jwt in a nest js way
 ```